What You Should Know About Shaping Organizational Culture

 - Strengthen the elements of the culture that promote growth.
 Contrarily, acknowledge and celebrate wanted cultural elements.
 Give at least positive feedback and praise, or even better, give your support in terms of influence, contacts, or resources.
 Reinforce what promotes growth.

 Creating a Single Culture in a Global Organization

-Shaping culture in an organization fully of geographically dispersed people working together on virtual teams is another challenge.
-It’s particularly important to focus on intentionally creating organizational culture that’s shared when you’re trying to shape a remote work culture.
+Shaping culture in an organization full of geographically dispersed people working together on virtual teams is another challenge.
+It’s particularly important to focus on intentionally creating an organizational culture that’s shared when you’re trying to shape a remote work culture.

 It’s the old adage of “think global, act local.”
-Or put it another way, to build and shape a single culture in a global organization, have one global purpose and identity, but allow for geographical differences.
-Global employees must share the corporate values if they are going to align with them and work to uphold them.
+Or put another way, to build and shape a single culture in a global organization, have one global purpose and identity, but allow for geographical differences.
+Global employees must share corporate values if they’re going to align with them and work to uphold them.

 This might mean defining a common purpose, ambition, and set of values.
 For example, introducing a single global tagline across the business, and developing a new leadership framework, core competencies, and values.

 If organizational values align with the personal values of employees, and the culture aligns with the business strategy, then your organization is more likely to achieve success.